The Information Projection in Moment Inequality Models: Existence, Dual Representation, and Approximation: Introduction

-This paper develops an approximation scheme for the $I$-projection in moment inequality models defined by infinitely many such restrictions, under the same conditions that yield our existence and dual representation results.
-The class of $I$-projection problems this paper considers are infinite programs, which are difficult (if perhaps not impossible) to solve in closed-form.
+Infinite-dimensional problems such as~(\ref{eq - KL Min Problem}) are difficult (if perhaps not impossible) to solve in closed-form.
 Consequently, one is forced to use some kind of approximation scheme in order to obtain the $I$-projection.
-Building upon the dual representation result of this paper, we utilize the $L_1(Q)$-precompactness of the set of moment functions to exhibit the dual variable as a Gelfand-Pettis integral (\citealp{Gelfand}, and~\citealp{Pettis}): a weak vector-valued integral with respect to a positive Radon measure defined on the $L_1(Q)$-closed convex hull of the set of moment functions.
-This characterization of the dual variable is key in our setup because the weak integral can be approximated by ``Riemann sums'' in the $L_1(Q)$-norm, which forms the basis of the paper's proposed approximation scheme.
+We introduce an approximation scheme that approximates the $I$-projection in terms of the Fenchel dual of~(\ref{eq - KL Min Problem}).
+The conditions we propose enables the exhibition of the dual variable as a Gelfand-Pettis integral (\citet{Gelfand} and ~\citet{Pettis}): a weak vector-valued integral with respect to a positive Radon measure defined on the $L_1(Q)$-closed convex hull of the set of moment functions.
+This characterization of the dual variable is key in our setup because the weak integral can be approximated by ``Riemann sums'' in the $L_1(Q)$-norm, which forms the basis of the proposed approximation scheme.
 The weak integral representation of the dual variable introduces a reparametrization of the $I$-projection's dual problem in terms of these Radon measures, which we equip with their weak-star topology.
-The use of this topology is advantageous because we show the objective function in the reparametrized dual problem is weak-star lower semi-continuity and coercive, yielding the existence of a solution, which may not be unique (Theorem~\ref{Thm - existence reparametrization} below).
-However, we prove that the dual problem's optimum value can be approximated by the values of finite-dimensional programs using the ``Riemann sums'' approximation, and that, in addition, every weak-star accumulation point of a sequence of optimal solutions for the approximating programs is an optimal solution for the dual problem (Theorem~\ref{Thm - Computation} below).
-Furthermore, the proposed approximation scheme is straightforward to implement numerically using off-the-shelf simulation-based methods, which is an appealing feature for practice.
+The use of this topology is advantageous because we show the objective function in the reparametrized dual problem is weak-star lower semi-continuous and coercive, yielding the existence of a solution, which may not be unique.
+However, under our conditions, we prove that \begin{enumerate}[(i)] \item the dual problem's optimum value can be approximated by a sequence of optimal values of finite-dimensional convex programs, and \item every weak-star accumulation point of a sequence of optimal solutions of these finite-dimensional convex programs is an optimal solution for the dual problem. \end{enumerate} Furthermore, the proposed approximation scheme is straightforward to implement numerically using off-the-shelf simulation-based methods, such as the Sample Average Approximation (e.g., see~\citet{book-SAA} and the references therein), which is an appealing feature for practice.